B. R. Chopra: Biography

+During 1956–57, Chopra became involved in a legal battle with Madhubala and her father, Ataullah Khan, regarding the production of Naya Daur.
+When Khan refused to allow Madhubala to attend an outdoor shoot in Bhopal citing safety concerns, Chopra sued them for breach of contract.
+The case gained significant public attention when lead actor Dilip Kumar testified in favour of Chopra, leading to Madhubala's eventual exit from the film and her replacement by actress Vyjayanthimala.
+The dispute was historically noted for contributing to the high-profile breakup of Madhubala and Dilip Kumar; Chopra ultimately withdrew the case after the film's release in 1957.
+Naya Daur explored the conflict between tradition and modernization in post-independence India; it was a major critical and commercial success, with a critic for Amrita Bazar Patrika praising Chopra for "deliver[ing] a commendable film" that "combines ... purposeful and [picturesque] theme[s]".

+Chopra's subsequent releases like Kanoon with Rajendra Kumar, Gumrah and Hamraaz with Sunil Dutt were major hits in the sixties.
+In 1963, he was a member of the jury at the 13th Berlin International Film Festival.
+His second film with actor Dilip Kumar was Dastaan which became a flop in 1972.

 He directed successful film across genres after 1972, with films like suspense thriller Dhund (1973), drama Karm (1977), comedy film Pati Patni Aur Woh (1978), crime film in Insaf Ka Tarazu (1980), Muslim social in Nikaah (1982) and the political thriller Awam (1987).

 He was the producer for the films Dhool Ka Phool (1959), Waqt (1965), Aadmi Aur Insaan (1969) and Ittefaq (1969) directed by his younger brother Yash Chopra, and he also produced The Burning Train (1980), Mazdoor (1983), Aaj Ki Awaaz (1984), Baghbhan (2003), Baabul (2006), Bhoothnath (2008) which were directed by Ravi Chopra.

 Chopra forayed into television with Mahabharat, which become the most successful TV serial with a 92% viewer record in Indian television history, where Nitish Bharadwaj played the role of Krishna and Mukesh khanna portrayed the role of Bhishma.
 This was co-directed by him with his son.
 He also produced TV Series on Bahadur Shah Zafar, Kanoon, Vishnu Puran, Aap Beeti and Maa Shakti.

 He died in Mumbai at the age of 94 on 5 November 2008, survived by his son, Ravi Chopra, and two daughters Shashi and Bina.